asiamina/FakeReviews-RestaurantDataset/README.md

 # The FakeReviews-RestaurantDataset Repository
 # Restaurant Fake Reviews Dataset
 The Restaurant Dataset consists of 110 reviews in total of which 55 are fake and 55 are geniune reviews for three hypothetical indian restaurants.
+The dataset is also balanced in terms of negative and positive reviews.

 # Meta Data about the Dataset